AmmattiopistoLuovi/.github/profile/readme_en.md

-### Welcome to the Github- organisation of Luovi Vocational Institute
+### 👋 Welcome to the Github- organisation of Luovi Vocational Institute ::<br>Tervetuloa Ammattiopisto Luovin Github- organisaatioon
 [(in Finnish)](readme.md)

 The official web- page of Luovi: www.luovi.fi